nigelbayliss/optimizer-examples/nogather_stats/README.md

 in the database.
 This results in a cardinaality misestimate because the optimizer believes that no rows have V2 = 10000

-You might not to adjust the script in some cases because the choice of plan is sensitive to your database environment.
+You might need to adjust the script in some cases because the choice of plan is sensitive to your database environment.

 ### DISCLAIMER